What Is Workers Compensation Insurance?

 Premiums for the most dangerous enterprises, such as trash hauling or logging, may be much higher than premiums for an accounting firm.

-Location has also become a factor in workers comp premiums.
+The location has also become a factor in worker’s comp premiums.

 For businesses located in an area at high risk of catastrophe, premiums may be higher, regardless of the nature of the business itself.